JWDebler/docker_guppy/README.md

-# docker_guppy
+# Dockerfile to build guppy basecaller
-A dockerfile to build the latest version of GPU guppy basecaller
+The Dockerfile was taken from the [Genomics Paris](https://hub.docker.com/r/genomicpariscentre/guppy) Dockerhub page to build the latest version.